<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=YOUR_ID&amp;fmt=gif">

 What is a digital evidence investigation timeline?

-A digital evidence investigation timeline is a chronological reconstruction of events using verified timestamps from digital evidence sources such as video, audio, and system logs.
+A digital evidence investigation timeline is a chronological reconstruction of events built from verified digital sources such as body camera footage, CCTV, dispatch audio, and system logs.
+It allows investigators to establish sequence, resolve inconsistencies in statements, and present defensible findings in court.

 How do police verify timestamps in digital evidence?